Beginner's Guide

 Similar to its general use, the theme in WordPress refers to a design layout that defines the overall appearance of a WordPress site.
 It controls how your site content appears online and also provides various functionalities to the site.

-1. What is a WordPress Theme?
-(Definition)
+A. What is a WordPress Theme?

-A WordPress theme is an entire design frame that indicates how your WordPress site appears to the visitors.
+A WordPress theme is an entire design frame that indicates how your WordPress site appears to visitors.
 In other words, it’s the collection of style sheets that gives your website a shape, look, and feel.

 Astra WordPress Theme Demo Site on Different Screens